Max Simeoni

-Max Simeoni (born 28 August 1929 in Lozzi) is a Corsican physician and politician.
-He was a Member of the European Parliament (MEP) from 1989 to 1994.
+Max Simeoni (28 August 1929 – 9 September 2023) was a French Corsican physician and politician.
+He was a member of the European Parliament (MEP) from 1989 to 1994.

+Life and career

-He was elected to the European Parliament in 1989 as a candidate of the autonomist Union of the Corsican People on the list of the French Greens led by Antoine Waechter.
-His parliamentary assistant was François Alfonsi, who became himself MEP in 2009.
-Like Djida Tazdaït, the other non-Green MEP elected on the list, he refused to abide to the Greens tourniquet rule by which every elected official had to resign at mid-term to prevent the political professionalization.
+Simeoni was elected to the European Parliament in 1989 as a candidate of the autonomist Union of the Corsican People on the list of the French Greens led by Antoine Waechter.
+His parliamentary assistant was François Alfonsi, who himself became an MEP in 2009.
+Like Djida Tazdaït, the other non-Green MEP elected on the list, he refused to abide by the Greens tourniquet rule by which every elected official had to resign at mid-term to prevent the political professionalization.
 At the next European elections in 1994 he led an autonomist list, Régions et peuples solidaires, which failed to attain the 5% electoral threshold.
 He later tried unsuccessfully to be a candidate for the 1995 French presidential election.
-He is the brother of the historical Corsican autonomist leader Edmond Simeoni.
+He was the brother of Corsican autonomist leader Edmond Simeoni.

+Max Simeoni died on 9 September 2023, at the age of 94.